Social Security Disability Eligibility

 - You have not yet graduated from high school and a parent is receiving benefits.

-At the law firm of McCormick & Vilushis, our lawyers help people obtain benefits from Social Security Disability in Northwestern Pennsylvania.
+At the law firm of McCormick & Vilushis LLC, our lawyers help people obtain benefits from Social Security Disability in Northwestern Pennsylvania.
 We represent clients at all stages of the claims process, from initial application to reconsideration, hearing and appeals.
 We offer a free initial consultation and a convenient office location in Erie, Pennsylvania.

 Social Security’s Definition of Disability